mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 aspect.
 For TaMaRa, I sourced a number of representative small open-source Verilog projects with acceptable licences for inclusion in the `test` directory.
 These designs include:
 - Various cyclic redundancy check (CRC) calculators of varying bit-depths
-    - Tests TaMaRa's handling of combinatorial circuits
+    - Tests TaMaRa's handling of combinational circuits
 - Small RISC-V CPUs: picorv32, femtorv32, minimax, Browndeer Technologies' rv8
-    - CPUs are highly representative of large Verilog projects, and include complex combinatorial and sequential circuits
+    - CPUs are highly representative of large Verilog projects, and include complex combinational and sequential circuits

 In addition, I also wrote a number of much smaller testbenches to target specific bugs or specific features in